Scott Kurnit: About.com

-Kurnit founded About.com and served as its CEO during its growth to a public market value of $1.5 billion.
+Kurnit founded About.com and was CEO during its growth to a public market value of $1.5 billion.

 About.com was acquired by PRIMEDIA in 2001, and later sold again to the New York Times Company in 2005.
 Kurnit left the CEO position in 2001 after the sale to Primedia.
 In 2002 a class action suit was brought against About.com, Primedia, (About's former owner) Kurnit and others.
 The court dismissed all claims against Kurnit from the suit in August 2007.

 Keep Holdings

 Kurnit founded AdKeeper.com in early 2010.
-He was the Chairman & CEO of Keep Holdings.com, the parent company of Keep.com (which allowed keeping, discussion and sharing of favorite products), TheSwizzle.com (a product for managing commercial offers in user email boxes), and AdKeeper.com (a means by which users could save online advertisements for viewing at a time of their choosing).
+He was the chairman & CEO of Keep Holdings.com, the parent company of Keep.com (which allowed keeping, discussion and sharing of favorite products), TheSwizzle.com (a product for managing commercial offers in user email boxes), and AdKeeper.com (a means by which users could save online advertisements for viewing at a time of their choosing).

 Investor and advisor

-Kurnit is either an investor or Board Member of the following companies: Mashlogic, Brightcove, Goodmail, Dotomi, OpenSky.
+Kurnit is either an investor or board member of Mashlogic, Brightcove, Goodmail, Dotomi, and OpenSky.

 Personal interests

-Kurnit serves on the boards or is active with Paley Center for Media.
+Kurnit is on the board of Paley Center for Media.